Installing Debian Backports on Raspberry Pi

 Installing package

-apt-get -t bullseye-backports install nncp
+apt-get -t bookworm-backports install nncp

-apt-get -t bullseye-backports install yggdrasil
+apt-get -t bookworm-backports install yggdrasil

 That’s it!